 Los Angeles has the largest population of homeless military veterans in the nation.
 The LA Homeless Services Authority estimates that more than 4,000 homeless veterans live on our streets.
 Many of these men and women suffer from Co-Occurring Disorders, including substance use, mental illness and post-traumatic stress disorder (PTSD), as well as chronic medical problems.

-NDVets offers a wide array of services including substance abuse treatment, counseling, remedial education, job training and placement, as well as parenting and money management classes.
+NDVets offers a wide array of services including substance abuse treatment, counseling, job referral and placement, as well as money management classes.
 Legal and tax assistance are available, as is an active aftercare program and resources for alumni.
 Veterans leave NDVets with a savings account, housing, a job or other income, computer skills, renewed self-confidence and the support of mentors and peers.
 Such a transformation takes hard work, motivation and accountability, but the results are life altering—and for many veterans, life-saving.